Travel decisions have a way of sticking with you and haunting you with regrets long after the other bad memories have faded.

 Here’s my advice: put past travel regrets and second-thought decisions at the top of your list.
 Don’t settle.
 Don’t compromise.
 Make up for all the isolation by building in the splurges.

-It feels like my wife and I have been talking about renting a house on a Greek Island for about 30 years now, so I think it’s time for me to make that happen when it’s possible.
-I had an epic trip to Patagonia scheduled that’s been on permanent hold since the pandemic started.
-That’s going on my priority list.
+It feels like my wife and I have been talking about renting a house on a Greek Island for about 30 years now, so in 2023 we finally made it happen on the island of Hydra.
+I had an epic trip to Patagonia scheduled was on hold for years because of the pandemic.
+As soon as Argentina opened up again, we booked plane tickets and made it happen.
+We won’t live forever.

-This is going to be a golden time to take advantage of a once-in-a-lifetime chance to beat the crowds to famous destinations.
-Especially during the period where cruise ships won’t be sailing yet, there’s going to be a window between borders opening and group travelers showing up when you could take a huge step back in time.
+For a while there in 2021 and early 2022 there was a once-in-a-lifetime chance to beat the crowds to famous destinations.
+Especially during the period where cruise ships weren’t sailing yet, there was a window between borders opening and group travelers showing up when you could take a huge step back in time.
 Visit Venice like it used to be, Amsterdam like the olden days, and yes, Angkor Wat or Machu Picchu with vastly smaller crowds.
+Did you take advantage of it?

-If you’ve been banking cash while stuck at home, take that long-awaited adventure trip to Costa Rica and don’t worry that it’s more expensive than the rest of Central America.
-Even the most popular spots will be less crowded and will have more animals who aren’t hiding.
-For the same reason, take that African safari trip.
+If you were banking cash while stuck at home, you could then take that long-awaited adventure trip to Costa Rica and not worry that it’s more expensive than the rest of Central America.
+Even the most popular spots have been less crowded and had more animals who weren’t hiding.

 Before I advised that you should avoid the overtourism places and go where the locals really need your business.
-Unfortunately, that’s almost everywhere now.
+Unfortunately, even those places went a few years without any business, so they’re glad to have the travelers back.

 So…make a bold travel resolution and then act on it.